When you visit us in person

 Do you take cash?

 Our bars are currently cashless.
-You can pre-pay for your order using the bar app, details of which will be emailed to you on the morning of your performance, or you can pay using card or contactless payment when ordering at the theatre.
+You can pre-pay for your order online, details of which will be emailed to you on the morning of your performance, or you can pay using card or contactless payment when ordering at the theatre.

 - Food & drink